Home > Basics > What Is a Resume?

 How Many Pages Should a Resume Be?

-A resume is an overview of your strengths and abilities, so your ideal resume length should be brief — no longer than two pages.
-However, one page is perfectly acceptable for people with a limited work history.
-Because resumes are just an overview, they should be concise and focused on your top skills and abilities.
-You can use your cover letter and interview to include things not listed on your resume.
+A resume is an overview of your strengths and abilities, so it should be concise and focused on your top skills.
+That means the ideal resume length is brief —preferably no longer than two pages.
+You can use your cover letter and interview to talk about things that aren’t on your resume.

-If you have a limited work history, there are many sections you can add to your resume to help the hiring manager understand why they should hire you.
-Including internships, volunteer experience, or even relevant projects will help demonstrate you’ve got the skills and abilities the employer is looking for.
+If you have a limited work history, a one-page resume is perfectly fine.
+Including internships, volunteer experience, or virtual job simulations will help demonstrate you’ve got the skills and abilities the employer is looking for.

 How Often Should I Update a Resume?

 The best time to update your resume is after a significant event.
-When it’s fresh in your mind, you’ll easily remember all the important details.
-That said, it’s a good idea to review your resume every six to 12 months to review and refresh it.
+It will be easier to remember the critical details when that event is fresh in your mind.
+But it’s also a good idea to review and update your resume every six to 12 months.

-While your updates should include any new employment history (like a new job title or moving to a new employer), it can also include things like:
+While your updates should include any new employment information (like a new job title or moving to a new employer), it can also include things like:

 • Significant wins in your current job (you landed a big account)